Phosphorus-32

 Phosphorus-32 (^{32}P) is a radioactive isotope of phosphorus, containing one more neutron than the common and stable isotope of phosphorus, phosphorus-31.

 Phosphorus is found in many organic molecules, and so, phosphorus-32 has many applications in medicine, biochemistry, and molecular biology where it can be used to trace phosphorylated molecules (for example, in elucidating metabolic pathways) and radioactively label DNA and RNA.

 Decay

-Phosphorus-32 has a short half-life of 14.269 days and decays into sulfur-32 by beta decay as shown in this nuclear equation:
+Phosphorus-32 has a half-life of 14.269 days and decays into sulfur-32 by beta decay, as shown in this nuclear equation: